SerialVelocity/psgroove/README.md

 Cloning
 -------
-The repository uses the LUFA library as a submodule.
+The repository uses the PL3 repository as a submodule.
 To clone, use something like:

-    git clone git://github.com/psgroove/psgroove.git
+    git clone git://github.com/SerialVelocity/psgroove.git
     cd psgroove
     git submodule init
     git submodule update